elisapellizzari/TMA/README.md

 1. **Request Access to Test Data**
    The dataset used in this project is not publicly available.
-   Contact us at: **pellizzari@dei.unipd.it** to request access to the test data used in the paper.
+   Contact us at: **pellizzari@dei.unipd.it** to request access to the created post-meal response templates and test data used in the paper.

 2. **Download the AGATA Tool**
    The AGATA tool is required to process glucose data.